Pentracchiano/DistributedProgrammingLHobby/docs-src/markdown/external-dependencies/index.md

 of users, session management, multithreaded request handling.

-In particular, the ORM was extremely useful for easily modifying and accessing the database directly in Python, abstracting the SQL tables as object-oriented classes.
+In particular, the ORM was extremely useful for easily modifying and accessing the database directly in Python, abstracting the SQL tables as object-oriented classes: the Django models.
 It also made possible the version control of the different database changes through the proper use of [migrations](https://docs.djangoproject.com/en/3.1/topics/migrations/); this helped the collaborative process, especially by making sure everyone on the team had the same version of the database.